infosupport/rust-workshop/cli/step-by-step-5.md

 3. Before we go any further, we want to define the operations that our API client can perform.
    They must match the [REST API operations](../rest-api/src/web.rs) that our server offers; see its `create_router` function for the full list.

-   1. First, their return types must match those of the REST API.
+   1. First, their return types must match the REST API's.
-      To achieve that, create a new file, **model.rs** in a folder named **api** under **src**.
+      To achieve that, create a new file, **model.rs**, in a folder named **api** under **src**.
       Copy the `PagedResult` _struct_ and the `Task` struct over from [the servers **entity.rs**](https://github.com/infosupport/rust-workshop/blob/main/rest-api/src/entity.rs) (lines 14 till 48) over to this new file.
       Drop the `FromRow` macro from the `derive` attribute.
-      It is necessary for reading the struct from the database, so we don't need it for this client.
+      Reading the structure from the database is necessary, but we don't need it for this client.
       Inside **api.rs**, add `use model::{PagedResult, Task};` and `mod model;` right to the top of the file.
    2. Next, we must write the signature for the Rust method that will correspond with the first API call, `GET /v1/todos`.
       To do that, we add a Rust _trait_ to the **api.rs** file: